Apzmie/DQN-in-Unity-2D-Pong-using-a-Python-Low-Level-API/README.md

 - Initial collection: fills the replay memory with random transitions before training
 - State skipping: skips some states while repeating the same action

-Value-based inputs are used instead of frame inputs for faster learning.
+Coordinate inputs are used instead of image inputs for faster learning.

 #### - Rainbow DQN
 - Prioritized replay: samples transitions with large TD errors more frequently